-Air regulation, the three control levers perform differing tasks in regulating the combustion air on your appliance:
+Air regulation: The three control levers perform differing tasks in regulating the combustion air on your appliance.

-Primary air: this is generally used when starting the fire or re igniting the fire.
-If burning coal then the primary will need to be open.
+Primary air: This is generally used when starting the fire or re-igniting the fire.
+If burning smokeless briquetted fuel then the primary will need to be open.
 Primary air comes from below the grate.

-Secondary air: this is commonly known as air wash, preheated air flows in a continuous thin stream down the glass and into the very heart of the wood fire, when burning wood this should always be open to enable cleaner combustion.
+Secondary air: This is commonly known as air wash.
+Preheated air flows in a continuous thin stream down the glass and into the very heart of the wood fire.
+When burning wood this should always be open to enable cleaner combustion.

-Tertiary Air: this is injected into the rear of the fire chamber above the logs, enabling re combustion of already burnt gases and improving the quality of combustion.
+Tertiary Air: This is injected into the rear of the fire chamber above the logs, enabling re combustion of already burnt gases and improving the quality of combustion.